 The practice had suitable arrangements to ensure the safety of the X-ray equipment.
 They met current radiation regulations and had the required information in their radiation protection file.
-We noted the local rules in surgeries two and four did not take into account the recommendations made in the critical examinations.
-We were assured these would be updated accordingly and staff made aware.
+We noted that the local rules for the two intra oral units at the practice did not contain all of the required information.
+Following our inspection we received an updated comprehensive copy of the local rules.

 We saw evidence that the dentists justified, graded and reported on the X-rays they took.
-The practice carried out X-ray audits following current guidance and legislation.
+The practice carried out X-ray audits which were provided to us after our visit.
+They followed current guidance and legislation.

-Clinical staff completed continuous professional development in respect of dental radiography.
+Clinical staff completed continuous professional development in respect of dental radiograph